 Memorial Plaques as Tools

 Just like how we characterize our pets when they are with us, we continue to do so once they pass, to keep our ideas of who they were (at least to us) during their lives.
-Memorial plaques are a smart way to represent what our pets meant to us, and even as these memories fade, we can continue to remind ourselves of their internal essences, however fictitious they might have been.
+It’s no different from how engraved bricks give us a memory of our loved ones.
+Memorial plaques, on the other hand, are a smart way to represent what our pets meant to us.
+Even as these memories fade, we can continue to remind ourselves of their internal essences, however fictitious they might have been.
 Many people include inside jokes and reminders in their memorial plaques, and these reminders keep the memories of their pets alive.
 Without these gentle reminders, we may not feel that we have genuinely commemorated our pets, and it may very well be all the more difficult to keep them in our memories as we grow older ourselves.
 See more here on how to make memorial plaques for your pets.

 Preserving the Spirit